 PostNord’s governance structure is briefly summarized below.
 A complete description can be found in PostNord’s latest Corporate Governance Report.

 The highest decision-making bodies within PostNord are:

-• The President and Group CEO assisted by executive team and group management.
+- The President and Group CEO assisted by Group Leadership Team

-The Board of Directors holds overall responsibility for organization and administration of the company, through continuous monitoring and control of the operations.
-The Chairman of the Board leads the Board’s work.
-The Audit and Compensation Committees assist the Board in these efforts.
+The Board of Directors holds overall responsibility for the organization and administration of PostNord through continuous monitoring and control of the operations.
+The Chairman of the Board leads the Board’s work and the Audit and Compensation Committees assist the Board in its responsibilities.

-PostNord’s President and CEO is responsible for and manages the day-to-day management of the group based on the Board’s guidelines and instructions.
-The President and CEO is assisted by group management and by an group management team comprised of members of group management.
+PostNord’s President and CEO is responsible for and manages the day-to-day operations of the group based on the Board’s guidelines and instructions.
+The President and CEO is assisted by the Group Leadership Team.

-The company’s auditor is selected by the AGM and examines the Annual Report and Consolidated Financial Statements, the Board’s and CEO’s administration and the annual reports of subsidiaries, and produces an auditor’s report.
+PostNord’s auditor is appointed by the AGM and is responsible for the audit of the Annual and Sustainability Report and Consolidated Financial Statements, the Board’s and CEO’s administration and the annual reports of subsidiaries.
 PostNord’s internal audit function evaluates the company’s internal governance and control.